 Would you let your friend do you taxes?
 Balance your checking account?
 Diagnose your medical problem?
 No. You wouldn’t.

 If your license has expired, I will not sign a Marriage License that is no longer valid.
 Continued emails that begin with “my license has expired before I could find an Officiant” are all answered in the same manner.
 “I’m terribly sorry to hear that but, you will need to visit the clerks office and purchase a new license.
 Contact me after completing the process.”

 You are not required to be a Texas resident to marry in Texas or any other state.
 You can go to any county clerks office and request a Marriage License.
 I do NOT provide Marriage Licenses.
 The county clerk does.

 If you have questions regarding your Marriage, it’s best to ask questions prior to the ceremony rather than assume.
 A wedding without a Marriage License isn’t a wedding.
-I do NOT provide Marriage Licenses.
-The County Clerk does.
-Marriage Licenses are NOT free.
+It’s instead considered a Committment Ceremony.

 If you cannot afford to purchase a Marriage License, you should probably reconsider marrying or taking the Two Together In Texas Class which isn’t free either but, for $29 you can save $60 of the cost of a Marriage License which in the long run, saves you $30-31 in Tarrant County and other Texas Vital Records offices.

 Please don’t ask anyone on my staff to sign a Marriage License without a wedding ceremony.
 There MUST be a wedding ceremony in order to sign a Marriage License.
 It’s the law.
 Simply signing a Marriage License without having the ceremony isn’t an option.